 For context, population growth, rapid urbanization, and economic development in Ghana and Uganda have resulted in high traffic volumes, contributing to an increase in greenhouse gas emissions and air pollutants.
 To reach their targets to reduce national CO2 emissions by 15% and 22% respectively by 2030, both countries’ governments are increasingly engaging with social entrepreneurs from the private sector to find technological interventions.

 Siemens Stiftung has identified the critical pillars enabling economies to grow and embrace e-mobility.
 Field-based R&D can address market gaps, improve ecosystem services, and increase the social and ecological impact of the private sector.
-The foundation draws on its long-standing collaboration with social enterprises, regional partners like Impact Hub Accra and Africa E-Mobility Alliance in East Africa, and international organizations to accelerate the development of innovative e-mobility technological solutions and sustainable business models in Sub-Saharan Africa.
+The foundation draws on its long-standing collaboration with social enterprises, regional partners likeand in East Africa, and international organizations to accelerate the development of and sustainable business models in Sub-Saharan Africa.

 Sustainable Development Goals on Climate Action, Industry, Innovation and Infrastructure, and Decent Work and Economic Growth are all possible thanks to enterprises dedicated to developing and commercializing e-mobility.